{leaflet} is a

 context that these provide. {simplevis} provides wrapper functions to

-objects.
+map sf and stars objects.
 Arguments in these

 have been aligned to {ggplot2} terminology to make things simple for the